 Do outer sleeves really matter?

-For collectible and limited pressings, absolutely.
+For collectible and limited pressings, yes.
 They prevent ring wear and shelf scuffing, which protects both the look and resale value of the jacket.

 Is it safe to store records in a basement or attic?

-Only if the temperature and humidity are stable and moderate.
+Only if the temperature and humidity stay stable and moderate.
 Heat warps records and damp encourages mold, so unconditioned spaces are risky.

 The Bottom Line

 Store records upright in a sturdy, properly sized stand, sleeve them inside and out, and keep them away from heat, sun, and damp.
-Do that and your collection will stay flat, clean, and valuable for decades.
+Do that and your collection will stay flat, clean, and worth something for decades.